nvda-es/devguides_translation/original_docs/Translating.md

 ## Missing information
 Please feel free to update this or any subsequent page with any tips or hints that you feel may be of use to other translators.

-### Missing Sections
-If someone could add Sites for Gestures.ini, it'll be done.